Perfluorooctanoic acid: Household dust

+Menstrual pads

+In 2024 it was reported that a brand of menstrual pad was found to contain PFOA.

 Regulatory status

 Drinking water and products

-In the United States there are no federal drinking water standards for PFOA or PFOS as of early 2021.
-EPA began requiring public water systems to monitor for PFOA and PFOS in 2012, and published drinking water health advisories, which are non-regulatory technical documents, in 2016.
-The lifetime health advisories and health effects support documents assist federal, state, tribal, and local officials and managers of drinking water systems in protecting public health when these chemicals are present in drinking water.
-The levels of PFOS and PFOA concentrations under which adverse health effects are not anticipated to occur over a lifetime of exposure are 0.07 ppb (70 ppt).
-In March 2021 EPA announced that it would develop a National Primary Drinking Water Regulation for these contaminants.
+In April 2024 EPA issued a final drinking water rule for PFOA, PFOS, GenX, PFBS, PFNA, and PFHxS.
+Public water systems must remove these six PFAS to near-zero levels by 2027.
+Grant funding is available from EPA to assist utilities in water testing and development of treatment systems.

 The State of New Jersey published drinking water standards for PFOA and PFOS in 2020.
 A standard for PFNA was published in 2018.
 This was the first state to publish PFAS standards in the absence of federal regulations.
 See U.S. state government actions.

 In 2018 the State of New York adopted drinking water standards of 10 ppt for PFOA and 10 ppt for PFOS, the most stringent such standards in the United States.
 The standards apply to public water systems and took effect in 2019 after a public comment period.

 Using information gained through a Freedom of Information Act request, in May 2018 it was learned that January 2018 emails between the EPA, the Office of Management and Budget, the Department of Defense, and the Department of Health and Human Services showed an effort to suppress the release of a draft report on the toxicology of PFOS and PFOA done by the Agency for Toxic Substances and Disease Registry.
 The report found that these chemicals endanger human health at a far lower level than EPA has previously called safe.
 After media accounts of the effort surfaced, the regional EPA administrator for Colorado denied that EPA had anything to do with suppressing the report.
-The report was finally released on June 21, 2018.
+The report was released on June 21, 2018.

 The new ATSDR analysis derives provisional Minimal Risk Levels (MRLs) of 3x10−6 mg/kg/day for PFOA and 2x10−6 mg/kg/day for PFOS during intermediate exposure.
 The European Food Safety Authority opinion sets a provisional tolerable weekly intake (TWI) of 6 x10−6 mg/kg body weight per week for PFOA.